TukuToi/tukutoi-plugin-generator/README.txt

 Fill out the form and submit it.
 This will generate a new Plugin in the Plugin's existing `new-sources` folder and immediately download it to your Computer.

-Future versions of this plugin will delete the just generated plugin right after, right now however the generated Plugin will stay in archive.
+The plugin immediately deletes the just generated plugin right after download.

 Development will be done to replace more things than the current defaults.

 This plugin can be used by *anyone* who wants to create a Plugin generator, all you need to do is replace the plugin source in the `source` folder of this plugin.